Bed Levelling is… Different – CR10 Smart Pro

-To start things off we’ll first need to lower the build plate prior to starting the leveling process.
-From the main menu, you’ll go to “Settings” + “Level” and wait for the hot end to probe the center of the build plate.
-From Here, you’ll use the up and down arrows to set the probe offset and in this case we want the nozzle to just barely touch the build plate or be slightly raised if it crashes into the surface.
-Now this machine doesn’t allow for extreme fine tuning of this feature so we’ll go through some other ways around those issues latter on.
-By selecting any of corner numbers, the hot end assembly will automatically move to that location and you’ll be able adjust the leveling nut for the that corner of the build plate.
-Repeat this procedure for each of the corner’s making sure to double check these before moving on to the next step.
+To start things off, we’ll first need to lower the build plate prior to starting the levelling process.
+From the main menu, you’ll go to “Settings” + “Level” and wait for the hot end to probe the centre of the build plate.
+From Here, you’ll use the up and down arrows to set the probe offset, and in this case we want the nozzle to just barely touch the build plate or be slightly raised if it crashes into the surface.
+Now, this machine doesn’t allow for extreme fine-tuning of this feature, so we’ll go through some other methods later on.
+By selecting any of the corner numbers, the hot end assembly will automatically move to that location, and you’ll be able to adjust the levelling nut for the that corner of the build plate.
+Repeat this procedure for each of the corner’s making sure to double-check these before moving on to the next step.

-With the basic leveling completed, you’ll now do an auto bed leveling.
-This creates a leveling mesh that is retained in the machines memory and allows it compensate for an uneven surface.
+With the basic levelling completed, you’ll now do an auto bed levelling.
+This creates a levelling mesh that is retained in the machine’s memory and allows it to compensate for an uneven surface.
 For this to be effective you’ll first want to preheat the nozzle and the build plate making sure that the nozzle is clean from any debris.
-Once this is complete you can then double check your print leveling by doing a short print which fits the build surface.
-For this example, I will be using a custom file that I’ve created but you can use anything that similar.
-I designed this one to print in a continuous loop depending on the number of brim lines so I will be using this to my advantage and as always this file will be available on the main website.
-While the printer is moving we can now adjust the offset if necessary to make sure that it doesn’t crash into the bed but has the correct height.
-If still have to make additional adjustments then this is where your slicer settings and start G-code will come into play.
+Once this is complete, you can then double-check your print levelling by doing a short print which fits the build surface.
+For this example, I will be using a custom file that I’ve created, but you can use anything that similar.
+I designed this one to print in a continuous loop depending on the number of brim lines, so I will be using this to my advantage.
+This file will be available along with the other support files HERE.
+While the printer is moving, we can now adjust the offset if necessary to make sure that it doesn’t crash into the bed but has the correct height.
+If you still have to make additional adjustments, then this is where your slicer settings and start G-code will come into play.

 If you have problems with the initial layer being too high off the build plate, you can compensate slightly through your slicer settings.
-If your new to 3D printing this might be the least daunting option.
-For this example, I’m using Cura but most slicer’s will have an option which is similar to this one.
+For those new to 3D printing, this might be the least daunting option.
+For this example, I’m using Cura, but most slicer’s will have an option which is similar to this one.
 Under the Material’s Tab, you’ll go to the “Initial Layer Flow” and increase this slightly.
-Since the build surface is so textured on this machine, it does allow for more flexibility with your flow rate but I wouldn’t increase this too much otherwise the first layer will lift up onto itself because it’ll be over-compressed.
+Since the build surface is so textured on this machine, it does allow for more flexibility with your flow rate, but I wouldn’t increase this too much otherwise the first layer will lift onto itself because it’ll be over-compressed.
 If it’s more than 10% higher than your actual flow rate, then you’ll want to use the following method instead.

-With your bed leveling complete, you should now be able to have a much better chance of your 3d prints succeeding.
+With your bed levelling complete, you should now be able to have a much better chance of your 3d prints succeeding.
 For the full PDF guide which includes diagrams and more detailed instructions, you can find this here along with other guides for many other machines as well.